“I love you.”

 3. chose and love them only if they are real and worthy of your love.

-The process of choosing a god is typically…
+The steps in choosing a god are typically…

 1. choose and love some god (commonly the god of your parent and/or geographical region)